 The Emajõgi River connects Lake Võrtsjärv and Lake Peipus, and is the only river in Estonia that is fully navigable.
 The river, known in the Middle Ages as an important trade route, connected the western Hanseatic cities to Pskov and Novgorod, and is nowadays one of the most important symbols of the city of Tartu.
 Marshy banks, which are characteristic of the Emajõgi River, have made building bridges as well as crossing the river difficult over the centuries.
-Within the city limits of Tartu, the Emajõgi River has four bridges for vehicles and two pedestrian bridges, several docks (including the guest dock in front of the building Atlantis) and five boat harbours, of which Karlova harbour is open to visitors.
+Within the city limits of Tartu, the Emajõgi River has five bridges for vehicles and two pedestrian bridges, several docks (including the guest dock in front of the building Atlantis) and five boat harbours, of which Karlova harbour is open to visitors.

 The majority of Tartu’s boat traffic is made up of cruises, regular scheduled trips to Piirissaar Island in summer and private boat rides.
 Cruises are organised by several companies, and it’s possible to take a ride on modern motorboats, the medieval barge “Jõmmu” as well as the Viking ship “Turm”.
 Various canoe trips are organised as well.
 The barge is great for organising seminars and conferences.
 In August, the traffic on the river is especially busy as a festival dedicated to the Emajõgi River takes place.

 During bigger events related to the river, traffic on the river may be restricted – it is advisable to follow navigation markings, or inquire about restrictions at the Tartu City Government Department of Culture.
 Information about the waterways and the mapping of the routes is issued by the Transport Administration.